Organizational Info

 Outpatient Treatment: Family Services (Children and Adolescents)

-This accreditation will extend through September 2014.
 This achievement is an indication of your organization’s dedication and commitment to improving the quality of the lives of the persons served.
 Services, personnel and documentation clearly indicate an established pattern of practice excellence.

 Your organization should take pride in achieving this high level of accreditation.
 CARF will recognize this accomplishment in its listing of organizations with accreditation, and we encourage you to make this accomplishment known throughout your community…”